Luna-devv/transgirl/README.md

 ## About
 transgirl allows you to get random files from any AWS S3 compatible storage bucket using a lightweight, scalable go http api.

-This project is a part of the Wamellow project for serving random images of Blåhajs for `/blahaj`.
+This project is a part of the [Wamellow](https://wamellow.com) project for serving random images of Blåhajs for `/blahaj`.
 An example of this project in deployment can be found at [transgirl.wamellow.com](https://transgirl.wamellow.com).

-If you need help deploying this api, join **[our Discord Server](https://discord.com/invite/yYd6YKHQZH)**.
+If you need help deploying with this api, join **[our Discord Server](https://discord.com/invite/yYd6YKHQZH)**.

 ## Deploy
 To deploy this project, create the following `docker-compose.yml`: